 There aren’t many mountains in the South West of England but Brown Willy and Roughtor are about as close as you can get without leaving Cornwall.

-Windswept barren bog and grassland, inter-spaced with hard granite tors, a challenging environment for a run; but also surprisingly a place of real beauty and of contrast.
+Windswept barren bog and grassland, inter-spaced with hard granite tors, a challenging environment for a run or walk; but also surprisingly a place of real beauty and of contrast.
 No wonder this landscape has inspired authors and poets for centuries.
 The most famous of which has to be Jamaica Inn by Daphne du Maurier.
 Anyone who has read this book will be able to experience the menacing foul mood of the moor in bad weather described in the book.
 Wet, muddy, dark.
 But also when the sun comes out from behind the mizzle; a landscape of colour.
 Reds, creams, and browns against a dazzling blue sky.

 If you are going to run on the moor you will definitely need trail shoes.
 Much of the moor is marsh.
 Where it is not marsh it is wet moss, wet grass or wet granite rock.
 Take spare socks to change into for when your run is over and accept that your feet will get wet.